Chiral Homology of elliptic curves and the Zhu algebra: Introduction

 then

-\end{thm} The meaning of the left hand side of (\ref{H1.isom.intro}) is to be understood in terms of the specialisation to $q=0$ of the complex $A^\bullet(q)$.
-See Section \ref{sec:conclusion} for precise statements.
+\end{thm} The meaning of the left-hand side of (\ref{H1.isom.intro}) is to be understood in terms of the specialisation to $q=0$ of the complex $A^\bullet(q)$.
+The precise statement is given as Theorem \ref{thm:main-theorem} below.
 It remains to discuss for which vertex algebras $V$ the condition (\ref{SS.condition}) holds.

-For chiral envelopes the condition (\ref{SS.condition}) is valid.
-This class includes the affine vertex algebras $V^k(\g)$, the Heisenberg vertex algebra and the universal Virasoro vertex algebras $\vir^c$.
-This condition is also satisfied by the universal affine $W$-algebras $W^k(\g, f)$.
+The condition (\ref{SS.condition}) is satisfied for the Heisenberg, universal Virasoro and universal affine vertex algebras, which are all universal enveloping vertex algebras, and is also satisfied for the universal $W$-algebra $W^k(\g, f)$.

 For the class of Virasoro minimal models $\vir_{p, p'}$, which are rational vertex algebras, we show that (\ref{SS.condition}) holds in some cases, namely $(p, p') = (2, 2k+1)$, but demonstrably fails to hold in other cases.
-Indeed for $V = \vir_{2, 2k+1}$ the graded dimensions of both sides of (\ref{SS.condition}) coincide with the function
+Indeed for $V = \vir_{2, 2k+1}$ the Hilbert series of both sides of (\ref{SS.condition}) coincide with the function

 which famously appears in Gordon's generalisation of the Rogers-Ramanujan identity.
 In Section \ref{sec:examples} we prove the following \begin{thm*}[\ref{thm:minimal}] Let $V = \vir_{p,p'}$ be the Virasoro minimal model with central charge